 International Lecture Series

-Join us for the 43rd season of the Treasure Coast’s most celebrated arts and humanities lecture series.
-This lecture series is presented in conjunction with the exhibition French Moderns: Monet to Matisse, 1850-1950.
+Join us for the 44th season of the Treasure Coast’s most celebrated arts and humanities lecture series.
+This lecture series is presented in conjunction with the exhibition American Made: Paintings and Sculpture from the DeMell Jacobsen Collection.
 The featured speakers will provide audiences with multiple perspectives to help frame the exhibition’s themes.

 Patrons are invited to attend the lectures at the VBMA or stream them from the comfort of their homes.